sanderland/katrain/INSTALL.md

 ## <img src="https://upload.wikimedia.org/wikipedia/commons/8/8a/Apple_Logo.svg" alt="MacOs" height="35"/> Installation for MacOS users

 ### <a name="MacQuick"></a>Quick install guide
+You can find downloadable .app files for MacOSX [here](https://github.com/sanderland/katrain/releases).
+Simply download, unzip the file, mount the .dmg and drag the .app file to your application folder, everything is included.

+### <a name="MacCommand"></a>Command line install guide

 [Open a terminal](https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac) and enter the following commands:
 ```bash